7th Grade Research Paper Resources

 - Is the readership level too simple or too sophisticated?

-- Also, focus on the accuracy of the content.
+- Focus on the accuracy of the content.
 Does the information match your understanding of the topic and can you verify the claims in other sources?
 Compare its findings to those of other related articles.
 Do not rely on only one source.

 - How up-to-date are the links?
-Are there dead links?
+Are there any dead links?

 - Is the page content outdated?
-Are some topics more “time sensitive” than other?
+Are some topics more “time sensitive” than others?